-Imagine tracing a tree diagram backwards in time, from the tips all the way back to it’s root.
+Imagine tracing a tree diagram backwards in time, from the tips all the way back to its root.

 At each node the lineages coalesce, or merge, into one.